 Andrey Armyagov / Shutterstock.com

-Your passion for antiques could be your ticket to making money.
-Auctioneer and personal property appraiser Wayne Jordan makes a case in Antique Trader magazine that unlike many small retail businesses, which face competition from big box stores and online retailers, antiques trading remains the territory of mom-and-pop businesses.
+A passion for antiques could be your ticket to making money.
+Auctioneer and personal property appraiser Wayne Jordan makes a case in Antique Trader magazine that unlike many small retail businesses, which face competition from big box stores and online retailers, trading in antiques remains the territory of mom-and-pop businesses.
 He writes:

 “You’re not selling commodities but unique items that can’t be purchased just anywhere.
 You’re selling history, nostalgia and fantasy.”